How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 • Undertaking from Buyer with Three Specimen Signatures

-• Sale Agreement from seller and buyer
+• Sale Agreement between seller and buyer

-• Original Title Deed (Proof of seller’s ownership) – In some cities (Karachi etc)
+• Original Title Deed (Proof of seller’s ownership) – In some cities (Karachi, etc.)

 • Sale Deed (signed agreement between buyer and seller)